Baker–Miller pink: Sports

-Art & Pop Culture
+Art

-American model and media personality Kendall Jenner posted about painting her living room wall Baker-Miller pink, claiming she learned it was the only color proven to relax you and suppress your appetite.
-Her friends had visited "Human Condition," a site-specific exhibition, located in a former hospital in West Adams, California.
-As part of the exhibition, artist Christopher Reynolds painted the cafeteria Baker-Miller pink and called it The Schauss Kitchen—playing with research detailing that the color suppresses appetite and aggression when exposed to subjects for 15 minutes.
-Within the installation, all the cooking utensils are painted in Baker-Miller Pink, including a 800-page Cookbook meant to work against the audience's hunger and strength.
+Located in a former hospital in West Adams, CA, "Human Condition" is a site-specific exhibition, where artist Christopher Reynolds painted the cafeteria Baker-Miller Pink and called it The Schauss Kitchen.
+Reynolds drew from research conducted at Johns Hopkins Hospital in Baltimore, where the hospital's Health, Weight, and Stress clinic studied found that Baker-Miller pink had a stress-reducing effect on over a third of the tested subjects.
+Within the installation, all the cooking utensils were painted in Baker-Miller Pink, including a 800-page Cookbook meant to work against the audience's hunger.
 Reynolds also incorporated 18x24 inch pink mirrors to encourage self-reflection and a more direct interaction with Baker-Miller Pink.
-Reynolds drew from research conducted at Johns Hopkins University Hospital in Baltimore, where the hospital's Health, Weight, and Stress clinic studied found that Baker-Miller pink had a stress-reducing effect on over a third of the tested subjects.
+After her friends visited "Human Condition," American model and media personality Kendall Jenner posted on Instagram about painting her living room wall Baker-Miller pink, claiming she learned it was the only color proven to relax you and suppress your appetite.

+At The Power Plant in Toronto, Canadian artist Kapwani Kiwanga explored how public architecture affects human behavior in her installation, "pink-blue."
+One half of the hallway exhibition is painted Baker-Miller pink, and the second half is a disorienting blue.
+Within the exhibit, Kiwanga showed her film, A primer, which focused on how color–including Baker-Miller Pink–is used to exert control.

 British clothing brand Vollebak released a "Baker-Miller Pink Hoodie" to put wearers in a state of relaxation, especially for athletes entering high-endurance events.
-Vollebak's co-founder Steve Tidball cited tension and stress as influential factors in sports performance.
-Zipping up to cover the face with small mesh breathing holes, the hoodie also includes an in-built soundtrack of pink noise to slow the heart rate and a pair of "sling" pockets for wearers to slide their arms over their stomach to encourage deeper breathing.
+Vollebak's co-founder Steve Tidball cited tension and stress as major factors affecting sports performance.
+The hoodie zipped up to cover the face with small mesh breathing holes and included an in-built soundtrack of pink noise to slow the heart rate and a pair of "sling" pockets for wearers to slide their arms over their stomach to encourage deeper breathing.

-In May 2018, Denver-based artist John Roemer unveiled a public installation, Baker-Miller Pink, outside of the Buell Theater in partnership with the Denver Theatre District, as part of British artist Stuart Semple's installation project, "Happy City: Art for the People."
-The Baker-Miller Pink color spans three monochromatic panels to investigate if the color has a positive impact on public space by providing a visual break from a city environment populated with signage and imagery.
+In May 2018, Denver-based artist John Roemer unveiled a public installation, Baker-Miller Pink, outside of the Buell Theater as part of British artist Stuart Semple's installation project, "Happy City: Art for the People."
+The Baker-Miller Pink color spans three monochromatic panels to investigate if the color has a positive impact on public space by providing a visual break from an environment populated with signage and imagery.